I’m more like Al Roker, Michael Bergin and a former NBA guard than you may imagine.

 These qualities have benefited me greatly as a blogger.
 We all need confidence and poise to blog effectively.

-Former NBA Guard
+Playing with Former NBA Guard

 I also played basketball back in the day.
 I was a shooting guard through Junior College, playing against the likes of future NBA players Tim Thomas and Brevin Knight in high school.